jryans/debug-info-issues/KLEE/git-add-key-to-filter/issue.md

 After some investigation, it doesn't seem to matter.
 When running the final binary in `lldb`, the value of `i` is always visible after declaration, and seems to take on the right value across loop iterations.

+# Resolution

+The answer is revealed by `replaceAllDbgUsesWith`, which allows integer values to extend to larger bit widths without emitting explicit conversions.
+It assumes debuggers will automatically truncate in such a situation.